Penguin (character): Silver Age

-At the time when Penguin was planning to rob a Pterodactylus egg from the museum, he was easily thwarted by Robin.
-When four criminals plotted to testify against Penguin, he began a plot to kill them before they can do that.
-This plot was foiled by Batman and Black Canary.
-Using a trained falcon, Penguin captured a millionaire.
-It took the combined efforts of Batman, Robin, and Green Arrow to rescue the millionaire and defeat Penguin.
-Penguin later did a plot that involved having a fake Joker murder him.
-This was thwarted by Batman and the real Joker.

-Joker recruited Penguin, Riddler, Two-Face, Mr. Freeze, Mad Hatter, Scarecrow, Clayface, Black Spider, Cavalier, Signalman, and Spook in a plot to take out Killer Croc.
-The villains were defeated by Batman, Robin, Batgirl, Catwoman, and Talia al Ghul.
-Penguin stole an early warning system that the Pentagon developed.
-He planned to sell it to some Russian spies.
-Batman tracked Penguin down to Antarctica and defeated him.

-In "Crisis on Infinite Earths", Penguin is among the superheroes and supervillains gathered by Alexander Luthor Jr. and Harbinger to battle the Anti-Monitor.
-After the Anti-Monitor is seemingly destroyed, Luthor has Penguin attempt to conquer Earth-S.

 The Penguin made his last Silver Age appearance during the last appearance of the Earth-One Batman.
 After he and a multitude of Batman's enemies are broken out of Arkham Asylum and Gotham State Penitentiary by Ra's al Ghul, the Penguin carries out Ra's' plans to kidnap Batman's friends and allies.
-Penguin, Joker, Mad Hatter, Cavalier, Deadshot, and Killer Moth attack Gotham City Police Headquarters, but are infuriated when Joker sabotages their attempt at holding Commissioner James Gordon for ransom.
+Penguin, Joker, Mad Hatter, Cavalier, Deadshot, and Killer Moth attack Gotham City Police Headquarters, but are infuriated when Joker sabotages their attempt to hold Commissioner James Gordon for ransom.
 A standoff ensues, with Joker on one side and Penguin and Mad Hatter on the other.
-The Joker quickly subdues both with a burst of laughing gas from one of his many gadgets.
+The Joker quickly subdues both with laughing gas.